 A few more recent hymnals indicate that the song is attributed to Sadhu Sundar Singh (1889-1929), a Sikh who converted to Christianity as a boy and, as a result, was rejected by his father (For a description of Singh’s conversion see Tentmaker, n.d., n.p.).
 He became an Indian Christian missionary who, even after conversion, adopted the yellow robe and turban of a Hindu sadhu in 1906.

 This author could find no mention of Singh’s connection to “I Have Decided to Follow Jesus” in any sources on Singh and his life.
 One internet link states that, following the martyrdom of the Garo family, Singh was responsible for forming the words spoken by the man into a song (Bibliatodo Reflection, 2020, n.p.), but this is not corroborated by scholarly accounts available to this author.
+L. Richard, a scholar of Hinduism who has conducted extensive research in India on Singh, is skeptical of the veracity of the song of the Garo martyr as it “fits a pattern of mythologizing” that characterizes its era.
+Richard continues by noting, “No one has ever referred to [Singh] as a singer . . .
+He did not know many martyrs; there were not many in his time.
+His one famous martyr story is beyond belief, and there is no room for a song in that story” (Emails to author, 2020, n.p.).
 If Singh is responsible for the music, it may reflect his journeys abroad in 1920 and 1922.
 Because the song is in English, these experiences beyond Asia may have influenced its possible Western compositional leanings (Neeley, 2020, n.p.).

 Several scriptural references have been cited as the basis for the words including John 12:26a—“If any man serve me, let him follow me; and where I am, there shall also my servant be” (KJV)—and the narrative of the calling of the disciples in Mark 1:16-20.

 This hymn has been cited as a prime example of “decision theology”—the belief held among evangelicals, including Baptists and Methodists, that each person must make a conscious decision to follow Christ and be “born again.”
 Thus, this hymn appears primarily in hymnals associated with evangelicals as well as convention publications used in revival settings.
-The narrative proposed by P. P. Job earlier would fit decision theology as well as the conscious decision by S. S. Singh to endure the rejection of his family to follow Jesus.
+All of the origin narratives suggest that the use of this song supports this theological perspective, with Marak’s context being the most viable.